mrismanaziz/Reforestation/README.md

-## Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+## Where does Fonzie like to go for lunch?
+Chick-Fil-Eyyyyyyyy.